 We maintain a 401(k) retirement savings plan for our employees, including our NEOs, who satisfy certain eligibility requirements.
 Our NEOs are eligible to participate in the 401(k) plan on the same terms as other full-time employees.
-We began making matching safe-harbor contributions made by participants in the 401(k) plan effective January 1, 2019 at 100% of the first 4% of each participant's contributions.
+We make matching safe-harbor contributions made by participants in the 401(k) plan at 100% of the first 4% of each participant's contributions.
 We believe that providing a vehicle for tax-deferred retirement savings though our 401(k) plan adds to the overall desirability of our executive compensation package and further incentivizes our employees, including our NEOs, in accordance with our compensation policies.